iamprincesly/erroran/README.md

 Erroran has support for MongoDB, JWT and programming error.
 It catches MongoDB `'CastError'`, `'ValidationError'` and duplicate key `'11000'` error and also catches JWT `'JsonWebTokenError'` and `'TokenExpiredError'` in production.

-You can configure Erroran by passing an object parameter to the middleware like below:
+You can configure Erroran by passing an object as an argument to the middleware like below.

 ```javascript
 var express = require('express');